egberts/egberts.github.io-src/content/articles/linux-kernel-config-parts.md

 I had a weird case of trying to completely disable modules in Debian 11.

-There were intractable clawbacks of other options that will pull modules back into the kernel, despite setting `CONFIG_MODULES=n`.
+There were intractable claw-backs of other options that will pull modules back into the kernel, despite setting `CONFIG_MODULES=n`.
 If you do not clear those other options, then re-activated modules (`CONFIG_MODULES=y`) will appear after the next `make oldconfig` command.

 In advanced, I've identified those "pesky things" interfering with our goal as a module-less Linux kernel as: